shays10/jvmworkshop/README.md

 To test that it is working properly, let's fire up the server and see what happens

-1. In your terminal navigate to `App1`, execute `/.compile.sh` and `./run.sh`.
+1. In your terminal navigate to `ContactRetriever`, execute `/.compile.sh` and `./run.sh`.
 Your jetty server should be up and running.
 2. In a separate terminal window, locate your PID via `jps`.
 3. Open VisualVM, locate your app and monitor it.
 4. We created a shell script for you that will randomize numbers between 1 to 10 and send the following HTTP call: